awslabs/aws-lambda-redshift-loader/README.md

 1. Go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
 2. Select Create a Lambda function and select the 'Blank Function' blueprint
-3. On the next page, click in the square box with a dashed line to select your S3 bucket as an event source.
-Select the bucket you want to use for input data.
-Ensure that you have selected 'Object Created' or the 'ObjectCreated:*' notification type
+3. On next page, click 'next' with no event source selected
-3. Select the Runtime value as 'Node.js 4.3'
+3. Select the Runtime value as 'Node.js 6.10.0'
-3. Under Code entry type select 'Upload a zip file' from the dropdown, and upload the [AWSLambdaRedshiftLoader-2.2.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.2.0.zip) from your local ```dist``` folder
+3. Under Code entry type select 'Upload a zip file' from the dropdown, and upload the [AWSLambdaRedshiftLoader-2.5.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.5.0.zip) from your local ```dist``` folder or alternatively, you can use `s3://awslabs-code-\<REGION>/LambdaRedshiftLoader/AWSLambdaRedshiftLoader-2.5.0.zip` where \<REGION> is the region in which you are deploying the function
-4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role (required permissions below).
-We also recommend using the max timeout for the function to accomodate long COPY times.
+4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role (required permissions are listedbelow).
+We also recommend using the max timeout for the function to accomodate longer COPY times.
+5. The function name must be `LambdaRedshiftLoader` in order to use automated event source routing.

 When you're done, you'll see that the AWS Lambda function is deployed and you can submit test events and view the CloudWatch Logging log streams.